 5 day-retreat combining Open Floor movement practise, Sharing Circles and Restorative Yoga.

 A warm welcome to embodied intimacy.
-Sybille Feint and her skilled and experience team invites you to step out of your busy daily life and enjoy the exceptional opportunity to nurture yourself, to build community and to feel the great joy of being real and authentic.
+Sybille Feint and her skilled and experienced team invite you to step out of your busy daily life and enjoy the exceptional opportunity to nurture yourself.
+We invite to build community with us and to feel the great joy of being real and authentic.

 Five Day Retreat